Lectures on AKSZ Sigma Models for Physicists: Quantization

 \section{Quantization}

-The AKSZ theories are quantized by the usual procedure of the BV formalism.
-Quantization is concretely carried out in only a few case and not well understood so far.
-In this section, we explain one important example.
+We discuss the quantization of the AKSZ sigma models in two dimensions as an important example.
+The quantization is carried out by the usual procedure of the BV formalism.
+Quantization in general dimensions is not well understood, yet.